 Henry VIII: Death and Legacy

-Henry VIII died on his 56th birthday, January 28, 1547.
+Henry VIII died at age 55 on January 28, 1547.
 His 9-year-old son Edward VI succeeded him as king but died six years later.
 Mary I spent her five-year reign steering England back into the Catholic fold, but Elizabeth I, the longest-reigning of the Tudor monarchs, re-entrenched her father’s religious reforms.